Remembering 9/11: Memorial Events To Be Held Across South Florida To Mark 20 Years Since Attacks

 Cuban-American and two-time Grammy Award winner Jon Secada will be joining the ceremony along with Admiral Craig S. Faller, Commander for U.S. Southern Command.

-Inter Miami CF announced Wednesday they will be having a September 11 Remembrance Initiative on Friday, September 10.
+Inter Miami CF will have a September 11 Remembrance Initiative on Friday, September 10.

 Doors will open at 5 p.m. and the First Responders Fútbol Tournament will kick off at 5:30 p.m.